pablodecm/phd_thesis/src/104_chapter_4.md

 will be zero for all subsets $\mathcal{X}^r$ except for one because their are disjoint.
 The indicator function $\mathbb{1}_{\mathcal{X}_r}(\boldsymbol{x})$ of a given subspace is specified by a series of binary decisions on a single feature.
-If the leaf prediction $w_r$ are categorical, the resulting model $t(\boldsymbol{x})$ is referred as a classification tree.
+If the leaf predictions $w_r$ are categorical, the resulting model $t(\boldsymbol{x})$ is referred as a classification tree.
 If
 $w_r$ are numerical, $t(\boldsymbol{x})$ is
 a regression tree.
 In the context of gradient boosting, regression trees are often more useful, even for classification tasks, i.e. regression trees can be used in conjunction with soft classification loss functions (e.g. cross entropy).
-For the rest of this section, we will then focus on gradient boosting with regression trees,.
+For the rest of this section, we will then focus on gradient boosting with regression trees.
-An schematic representation
+A schematic representation
 of a regression tree is provided in [Figure @fig:tree], which corresponds to the first tree in the ensemble used for signal versus background classification in the analysis